 9. What about socialization?

 There will always be a stereotype when it comes to homeschooled kids.
 As a parent, think of other ways to facilitate and encourage learning while making sure that your child can also adapt to a different environment.
 I think, this is where support groups come in.
-From what I learned, there are homeschooling groups that organize meet-ups and activities that enables children to meet other kids.
+From what I learned, there are homeschooling groups that organize meet-ups, activities, and field trips that enable children to meet and socialize with other kids.

 10. Can you commit to homeschooling?